-Teaching and guest lecturer at Carl Malmstensskolan, Linköping University, Lidingö; Linnaeus University in Kalmar and Växjö; Umeå Academy of Fine Arts, Umeå University; The Royal Art Academy, Stockhol; and Yunnan Arts Institute, Kunming, China; and Facultad de Arquitectura, Urbanismo y Diseño,
+Teaching and guest lecturer at KTH Royal Institute of Technology; Carl Malmstensskolan, Linköping University, Lidingö; Linnaeus University in Kalmar and Växjö; Umeå Academy of Fine Arts, Umeå University; The Royal Art Academy, Stockhlol; and Yunnan Arts Institute, Kunming, China; and Facultad de Arquitectura, Urbanismo y Diseño,

 Universidad nacional, San Juan, Argentina.